Why your existing tools

 It does not adapt to your specific store's behavior patterns.
 Klaviyo's abandonment flow is built for the average cart abandonment trigger.
 Your abandonment pattern may be driven by a specific shipping rate display, a specific product configuration page, or a specific device/browser combination that your analytics have surfaced but that the tool cannot act on without significant custom configuration — if it can act on it at all.

 It does not get cheaper as you scale.
 Klaviyo's pricing is contact-based.
 More customers means more cost.
 Rebuy's pricing is revenue-based.
 More sales means more fees.
-The SaaS stack is designed to capture value as the store grows — which is good for the vendors and less good for the owner of the store.
+The SaaS stack is designed to capture value as the store grows — which is good for the vendors and less good for the owner.

 What custom agents add to the SaaS layer